matthewpratt13/solidity-course-intro-resources/foundry/test_nft_foundry.md

 # Testing an NFT with Solidity and Foundry

-> ## ✅ Pre-requisites
+> ## ✅ Prerequisites
 >
 > -   Text editor or IDE such as [Visual Studio Code](https://code.visualstudio.com/Download)
 > -   [Git](https://git-scm.com/downloads) version control

-Unlike TypeScript in Hardhat, with Foundry, Solidity is used to write tests.
+Unlike TypeScript in Hardhat, Solidity is used to write tests in Foundry.

 Using Solidity is a more practical and seamless approach to writing tests for smart contracts written in the same language.
 Foundry provides a vast toolkit for testing with Forge, which offers cheatcodes and advanced features that other test suites do not.

-Here's a breakdown of how to test a novel ERC721 NFT smart contract with Solidity and Foundry:
+Here's a breakdown of how to test a novel ERC-721 NFT smart contract with Solidity and Foundry:

 ## Install Foundry (from the command line)